Skip to main content

 • story

-• “The campaign consists of several missions where you explore, defend, and collect materials to set up your base against the alien minions.
-After completing the mission, you will unlock minerals used to increase permanent perks for being stronger in the next mission.”
+• “The campaign consists of several missions where you explore, defend, and collect materials to set up your base to be defended against the alien minions.
+After completing the mission, you will unlock minerals used to increase permanent perks to be stronger in the next mission.”

 • “No compelling story.”